monteirocamis/monteirocamis/README.md

 <!--

 ## 🖖 About
-I´ve been working with webdevelopment since 2010.
-Im interested in all JS Stack and technologies, and have been working with Front-end and also back-end all this time.
+I´ve been working with webdevelopment since 2015.
+Im interested in all .NET C# and mobile technologies, and have been working with Front-end and also some back-end all this time.

 ## ⚡ Technologies & Skills
-- Front-end development using **Angular, React, Vue, JavaScript, SASS, Less, CSS3, HTML5**
+- Front-end development using **Bootstrap, React, JavaScript, SASS, CSS3, HTML5**
-- Backend development using **Node.js, PHP, ASP.NET C#**
+- Backend development using ** PHP, SQL, ASP.NET C#**
-- Mobile application development using **React Native and Flutter**
+- Mobile application development using **Xamarin and Kotlin **
 - Creating scalable cloud architecture using **AWS**
 - I also have knowledge in UI/UX, Illustration, Video, Photography , Webdesign using **Adobe Photoshop, Adobe Illustrator, Adobe Premiere and Adobe After Effects**